edina/fieldtrip-open/INSTALL_DEPS.md

 [Android install](http://developer.android.com/sdk/installing/index.html)

-Ensure the sdk/tools directory is in your path and [apache ant](http://ant.apache.org/) is installed.
+Ensure the sdk/tools directory is in your path.

 ### IOS